cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 ### Running a MATLAB Extern Robot Controller

 Matlab controllers can also be started using the launcher.
+By default, the new instance of MATLAB will be running in non-interactive ("batch") mode.
+However, by providing the `--matlab-desktop` option, this can be overridden, which will cause the full desktop user interface to run.
+See [this page](matlab.md) for more details on how to debug webots controllers using the MATLAB desktop.

-By default, the launcher will look for the latest installed version of MATLAB in the following locations, depending on the OS:
+Regardless of mode, the launcher will look for the latest installed version of MATLAB in the following locations, depending on the OS:

 - **Windows**: C:\Program Files\MATLAB\R20XXx\bin\win64\MATLAB.exe
 - **Linux**: /usr/local/MATLAB/R20XXx/bin/matlab